 \subsection{The third argument.}

-We now consider the general case, i.e., the lattice $K$ does not satisfy the $\norm_2$ condition.
-Assume that the lattice $K$ satisfies the other conditions in the second argument.
-We further assume that the minimum norm of vectors in any nontrivial class of discriminant group of $K$ is less than $4$ and all the vectors (noted by $v$) of minimum norm larger than $2$ satisfy the condition: \textit{the vector $(0,1,v,1,0)$ is reflective.} In this case, the singular Fourier coefficients of $\varphi_{0,K}$ are determined by its $q^{-1}$, $q^0$, $q^1$-terms and correspond to reflective divisors.
-Therefore, the quasi pull-back $\Phi_{12}\lvert_T=\Borch(\varphi_{0,K})$ is a reflective modular form. \begin{enumerate} \item When the lattice $K$ takes one of the following $8$ lattices, we get $2$-reflective lattices
+We now consider the general case, i.e. the lattice $K$ does not satisfy the $\norm_2$ condition.
+Assume that the lattice $K$ satisfies conditions (i) and (ii) of the second argument.
+We further assume that the minimum norm of vectors in any nontrivial class of the discriminant group of $K$ is less than $4$ and all vectors (noted by $v$) of minimum norm larger than $2$ satisfy the condition: \textit{the vector $(0,1,v,1,0)$ is reflective.} In this case, the singular Fourier coefficients of $\varphi_{0,K}$ are determined by its $q^{-1}$, $q^0$, $q^1$-terms and correspond to reflective divisors.
+Therefore, the quasi pull-back $\Phi_{12}\lvert_T$, i.e. $\Borch(\varphi_{0,K})$ is a reflective modular form. \begin{enumerate} \item When the lattice $K$ is equal to one of the following $8$ lattices, we get $2$-reflective lattices.

 For the last lattice, we use $R=6D_4$ and take $3A_1$ from three different copies of $D_4$.